After your helicopter drops you on the beach at Kimberley Coastal Camp, you’re castaway. No itineraries. No worries.

 Life is different here.
 Your personal space is one of the six guest gazebos, turned to face the Timor Sea.
 Your community is ‘The Shed’, a place of gourmet food, stylish comfort and rich company.
 Your world is all around you – the place where nature holds sway.

-Spend your days fishing for the fabled barramundi, explore wilderness trails, look for dugongs and dolphins, or discover the intriguing Wandjina and Bradshaw rock art which has been part of this landscape for thousands of years.
+Spend your days on a luxury fishing charter on the lookout for the fabled barramundi, explore wilderness trails, look for dugongs and dolphins, or discover the intriguing Wandjina and Bradshaw rock art which has been part of this landscape for thousands of years.

 Of course you might choose to take it easy.
 Picnic on a deserted island.
 Sip a glass of chilled wine while chef prepares dinner.
 Swim in the pool as the sun goes down on the Gulf waters.